jihunni/Linux/Software_Cheminfo/GROMACS.md

 gmx editconf -f file.gro -o box.gro -c -d 1.0 -bt cubic
 ```
 > -d : distance from cubic box
+> -  the box size does not significantly affect the mobility of protein atoms on a relatively short trajectory, while the effect of the precipitant concentration on this trajectory is noticeable.
+(Ref: Kordonskaya, Y.V., Timofeev, V.I., Dyakova, Y.A. et al. Effect of the Simulation Box Size and Precipitant Concentration on the Behavior of Tetragonal Lysozyme Dimer.
+Crystallogr.
+Rep. 66, 525–528 (2021). https://doi.org/10.1134/S106377452103010X)
 ```
 gmx solvate -cp box.gro -cs configuration_of_solvent_from_library.gro -o water_box.gro -p file.top
 ```